Research-IT-Swiss-TPH/redcap-testing-spec/readme.md

 > [!WARNING]
 > This code base is outdated and uses Cypress v10.11.0.
 Upgrading to a newer Cypress version will break the tests.
 Breaking changes are present in cookie handling and authentication flow.
 However, to sustain the automated testing it is **highly recommended** to update the testing specification to a newer version of Cypress.

+## Requirements

+- Node.js: v18.8.0
+- npm: 8.18.0

+> [!TIP]
+> Use a node version manager like fnm or nvm to setup your development environment easily.

 ## Setup